mjkreul2/sudoku_ui/README.md

 # sudoku_ui

 This is a project that will provide a ui client for the sudoku solver made here: [Sudoku Solver](https://github.com/mjkreul2/sudoku_c/tree/pyinteg).

+To input your own sudoku, simply input the numbers into the text box and press `Enter Sudoku`.
+For custom sudoku puzzle inputs, `0` represents an empty space.

 ### Windows Users
 You may need to recompile the shared library (`libsudoku.so`) in order for python to be able to see the functions.